Discover more from The Shortcut

 Brightness of Controller Indicators – this is unlikely to make a massive difference to your controller’s battery life, but it’s worth lowering the brightness all the same.

-You should also mute the PS5 DualSense controller’s microphone when you play, as this can also sip away at the battery over time.
+You should also mute the PS5 DualSense controller’s microphone when you play, as this can sip away at the battery over time.
 You can tell when the microphone is muted as an orange LED will appear beneath the PlayStation button.

 If you’re tired of charging your PS5 controller, it’s worth picking up one of the best PS5 accessories that at least makes the process a little easier.
 The PS5 DualSense Charging Station lets you charge two controllers at the same time and doesn’t take up a USB port on the PS5.
 If you have more than one pad, it means you can at least swap to a fresh one when the low battery indicator inevitably appears.